-This Vermont DMV permit practice test, with multiple choice questions, is intended to help you prepare for the Vermont written knowledge test that is required before you can get your driver’s license.
+This Vermont DMV permit practice test, with multiple-choice questions, is intended to help you prepare for the Vermont written knowledge test that is required before you can get your driver’s license.
 Passing the Vermont DMV permit test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
-Study for this driver’s license practice test is completely free.
+The study for this driver’s license practice test is completely free.

 If you live in Vermont and plan to drive in Vermont, you must obtain a Vermont driver’s license.
 A person who has moved into the state from another jurisdiction with a valid license from that state shall obtain a VT license within 60 days of moving into the state.
 If you want to drive in Vermont, you will have to get a Learner Permit.
 You must be at least 15 years old to take the test.
 You must also be a Vermont Resident, or a resident of another State enrolled in a Vermont Driver Education & Training Course.